tirzak/zdesk-code/README.md

 #### Step 3:

-Add your credentials and subdomain URL in `config/config.py` file
+Update the credentials and subdomain URL in `config/config.py` file

 #### Step 4: